zammad/zammad-org/src/en/get-started/installation/docker.md

 - **Repository reference**: `refs/heads/master`
 - **Compose path**: `docker-compose.yml` (default)

-In some cases, our default environment is not what a Docker Compose user is looking for.
-You can customize the stack using pre-defined scenarios and adjust environment variables.
+In case our default environment is not what you are looking for, you can customize the stack using predefined scenarios and adjust environment variables.
 Jump to the [customization section](#customizing-the-zammad-stack) below to find more information.

 ![Stack creation with provided information in Repository screen](/screenshots/installation/portainer-stack-creation.png)